 Novatech ran two different generation computers against one another, challenging their performance comparisons with in-depth benchmarking to highlight the differences in speed, graphics, and overall power – revealing that even your modest machine may be in need of an upgrade.

-Choosing to buy a new computer is dependent on the range of factors, from deterred performance to the desire for new functionality features.
+Choosing to buy a new computer or workstation is dependent on the range of factors, from deterred performance to the desire for new functionality features.
 Experts believe you should replace your computer with a newer model at least every four years.
 Do computers really evolve that much in that time?
 To find out, we compared machines that used 2010’s Intel’s Core i7 930 against a newer Intel Core i7-8700K machine.
 Read below to find out the results.

 Time for a change